mdaffin/disconnected.systems/content/blog/2017-03-13-rust-powered-rover.md

 This macro will create a `Result`, `Error` types as well as some other useful structs.
-It will also wrap the `sysfs_pwm::Error` in the `ErrorKind` enum allowing us to seemsly convert errors from it to our types and to match on it later if required.
+It will also wrap the `sysfs_pwm::Error` in the `ErrorKind` enum allowing us to seamlessly convert errors from it to our types and to match on it later if required.

 All errors are going to be propagated up to our main function, which will